 MSN Dual Degrees for Registered Nurses

 The School of Nursing offers three options for dual degrees.
-The MSN/MEd and the MSN/MSCJ are offered through the College of Social Sciences, Health, and Education (CSSHE) and are options for all MSN students.
-The third option, the MSN/MBA dual degree is an integrated degree offered jointly by CSSHE and the nationally recognized Williams College of Business for MSN students with a bachelor's degree.
+The MSN/MEd and the MSN/MSCJ are offered through the College of Professional Sciences (CPS) and are options for all MSN students.
+The third option, the MSN/MBA dual degree is an integrated degree offered jointly by CPS and the nationally recognized Williams College of Business for MSN students with a bachelor's degree.
 All programs are flexible, designed to meet the needs of the working nurse, by offering both part-time and full-time study options.

 The Master of Science in Nursing and Master of Business Administration is an integrated dual degree requiring a minimum of 59 semester hours.
 Registered nurses with a bachelor's degree (BSN or BA/BS) are eligible for this dual degree.
 Graduates are prepared to apply both professional nursing and business theories in their administrative roles, a need in the increasingly complex health care industry.